lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

   mlkemSeed  The ML-KEM private key, which is the bytes of the seed.

-  tradPK     The traditional public key in the appropriate
-             encoding for the underlying component algorithm.
-             This is required by the decapsulater for inclusion in the KEM combiner.

   tradSK     The traditional private key in the appropriate
              encoding for the underlying component algorithm.